jofus101/jofus101.github.io/_posts/2014-11-06-lessons-from-a-failed-startup.md

 Set Goals, Get Data, Execute
 ----------------------------

 These three steps are critical to company building.
-I believed in these steps intellectually when starting Bandpass, but there were many times when I wasn't able (or was afraid) to apply them.
+I believed in these steps intellectually when starting [Bandpass], but there were many times when I wasn't able (or was afraid) to apply them.

 >Set clear goals, find ways to measure progress towards them, and execute to achieve them.